When "Normalization Without Loss of Generality" Loses Generality: General Framework

 \subsection{An Econometric Model}

 We write a generic econometric model, i.e., a collection of structural equations together with all maintained assumptions, abstractly as

 where $\mathbf{X}$ collects all observable random elements (data), $\mathbf{U} \in \cU$ collects all unobservable random elements (errors and latent variables), $\gamma_0 \in \Gamma$ is the true value of all unknown fixed parameters (possibly infinite-dimensional), and $f$ is a known functional encoding the structural equation \emph{and} all maintained assumptions, such as distributional assumptions, independence restrictions, support conditions, and any other maintained hypotheses.
 We emphasize that $f$ incorporates every aspect of the model: there is no fundamental distinction between ``model specification'' and ``model assumption.''
+Throughout this paper, we take $f$ as given---the choice of model, including all distributional assumptions, independence restrictions, and functional-form specifications, is the researcher's prerogative and is not the object of our analysis.
+Our analysis begins \emph{after} the researcher has settled on $f$ and asks: what equivalence classes does this model induce, and how does normalization interact with downstream objects of interest?

 The tuple $(\mathbf{X}, \mathbf{U}, \gamma_0, f)$ provides a completely general decomposition of an econometric model into its observable, unobservable, unknown, and known components.
 We call $\cU \times \Gamma$ the \emph{space of unknowns}. \footnote{More abstractly, let $\Theta$ denote the space of unknowns and let $\mathcal{L} : \Theta \rightrightarrows \mathscr{P}(\cX)$ be the observable implication map, where $\mathcal{L}(\theta)$ collects all observable laws consistent with the model when the state equals $\theta$.
 The structural representation $f(\mathbf{X}, \mathbf{U}, \gamma_0) = 0$ is one way to generate $\mathcal{L}$; the definitions below apply to any~$\mathcal{L}$, and in particular accommodate incomplete models and models with nuisance variation.}